klbailey/Django/README.md

 Create a form that has one input.
 The input should be a text-area called "post" When the user submits the form the post should be added to the data base Whenever a new post gets added it should display on the template that contains the form.

+**Assignment 7:**
+User Creator:
+Create a form that has 4 inputs that will belong to one user, Name, Height (In centimeters), Weight(in lbs), and Dietary preference (Vegitarian, Vegan, No preferance)
+When the user submits the form the 4 form inputs should be added to the database as 1 user.
+Whenever a new user gets added the user's name should be displayed on the homepage.
+The user's name should be nested in a hyper link.
+When the link is clicked then it should redirect to a different template with the user information.